MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-replies.md

 1. Under **Environment**, select **Copilot**.

 1. Turn on **Copilot**.

+1. If the consent to move data outside of your region is available, select **Allow moving data outside boundaries**.

 1. To turn on preview features, select **Try our newest preview features before they're rolled out to everyone.**.